vishivishvish/vishivishvish.github.io/README.md

 In parallel, I am attempting three interconnected tracks:

 1. **Conceptual track**
-   Distill first principles about learning across disciplines — extracting patterns about abstraction, generalization, compression, and iteration.
+   Distill first principles about learning across disciplines, and extract patterns about abstraction, generalization, compression, and iteration.
 These become research artifacts in their own right.

 2. **Practical track**
    Build and experiment with a “learning baby_agent” — a codebase that ingests inputs, runs experiments, evolves behaviors, and generates research outputs.
 The code and resulting papers form a second layer of artifacts.

 3. **Recursive track**
-   Use all accumulated artifacts — learning notes, conceptual frameworks, evolving agent code, and research papers — to inform another agent that suggests improvements to the learning paradigm itself.
+   Use all accumulated artifacts: learning notes, conceptual frameworks, evolving agent code, and research papers, to inform another agent that suggests improvements to the learning paradigm itself.

 This is the attempt to **close the loop**.

-In other words: a grounded exploration of **Recursive Self-Improvement (RSI)** — not as fantasy, but as an engineering discipline.
+In other words: a grounded exploration of **Recursive Self-Improvement (RSI)**, not as fantasy, but as an engineering discipline.

 Over time, this repository is intended to move beyond static authorship.
-Autonomous agents will propose code changes, submit pull requests, and incrementally improve both the website and the learning systems behind it — with human review acting as the alignment and safety layer.
+Autonomous agents will propose code changes, submit pull requests, and incrementally improve both the website and the learning systems behind it, with human review acting as the alignment and safety layer.

 The key is that the agents are not isolated optimizers.
 Their learning is tightly coupled to my own exploratory research across these evolving disciplines.